Last Updated on August 31, 2022 by Joshua Isibor

 Codependent people never believe that they are worthy of love, so they often settle for less.
-So, they often find themselves taking all sort of abuse even sexual abuse from their partner.
+So, they often find themselves taking all sorts of abuse even sexual abuse from their partner.

 ALSO, READ How to deal with a nagging partner

-People who are codependent do not derive happiness from inward things.
+Codependent people do not derive happiness from inward things.
 But often look for things outside of themselves to derive joy.
-They form really unhealthy relationships; because they want to ‘fix the other person.
+They form unhealthy relationships; because they want to ‘fix the other person.

 Why codependency and Addiction are Always Found Together; Just how are these two behaviors related?